vmware-tanzu/cartographer/rfc/rfc-0000-match-params.md

         values: ["gitops"]
 ```

-Lets introduce a matchParams selector:
+Lets introduce a matchParams selector to the template, as well as the top level blueprint:

 ```yaml
   selector: